 As long as all precautions are taken, and the PPE has been used, the staff member will not need to go home.

-If a child or staff member from a particular group has a confirmed case of coronavirus then all other members of that group staff and children will be required to self-isolate for 14 days.
+*If a child or staff member from a particular group has a confirmed case of coronavirus then all other members of that group staff and children will be required to self-isolate for 10 days from the day after symptoms starting.

 All equipment that is used by the children in shared spaces must be deep cleaned after use.